 On July 2 2018 the UCI announced the Froome had been cleared of the AAF – following consideration of evidence from its own experts and those at the World Anti-Doping Agency (WADA).
 This leaves his Vuelta 2017 title intact and allowed him to ride the 2018 Tour de France.

 Froome had planned to ride the Tour in 2019, but a serious crash during a Critérium du Dauphiné recon ride knocked him out of contention.
-Since the crash and after several operations, he rode the 7th edition of the Saitama Criterium and has attended early season training camps with INEOS.
+Since the crash and after several operations, he rode the 7th edition of the Saitama Criterium, attended training camps with INEOS and ridden at the UAE Tour before the global pandemic started.

 While he sat out of the 2019 Tour de France, Froome still managed to add a seventh Grand Tour title to his palmarès.